 Ask your dog’s veterinarian whether your dog’s type of coat needs a trim.

-Brushing cats more often than usual can help remove lose hair and prevent problems caused by too much heat.
+Brushing cats more often over the summer months can help remove lose hair and prevent problems caused by too much heat.

 When the temperature is very high don't let your dog linger on hot concrete or black sand.
 Being so close the ground, your dog's body can heat up quickly, and sensitive paw pads can burn.